nagarro-vivek/ny-times/README.md

 - `lint`: Runs JavaScript and TypeScript linting.
 - `sonarqube`: Runs linting, tests with coverage, and sends results to SonarQube for analysis.
 - `cypress`: Runs Cypress tests.

+### Generate SonarQube Test Coverage Report

+1. Run Jest Tests with Coverage

+   npm run test -- --coverage

+   or

+   npm run test & npm run coverage

+2. Push your changes on the repo, once pushed there is a action created for running the sonar scanner,      which will scan the code and generate the sonar report for us.

+3. Verify Results in SonarQube Dashboard

+Once the analysis completes:

+- Visit your SonarQube Dashboard to view the results.
+- You should see code coverage percentages under the "Coverage" section.
+- Test execution and other test-related metrics will be displayed on the dashboard as well.

 ### Sonar Report